check-spelling-sandbox/Azure-Sentinel/Playbooks/Get-ASCRecommendations/readme.md

 ## Prerequisites

 - This playbook uses a managed identity to access the API.
-You will need to add the managed identity that is created by the logic app to the subscripton(s) of management group with Security Reader permissions.
+You will need to add the managed identity that is created by the logic app to the subscription(s) of management group with Security Reader permissions.

 ## Screenshots
 **Incident Trigger**<br>